Testosterone is an androgen (male sex) hormone produced in men. It has an important role in male health.

 Don’t worry if you have trouble getting the blood sample on your first try, or if you need more blood to fill up the collection tube.
 In the box you’ll find three lancets, so you can try again with another finger.

 Your results should be available in your account within 2 or 3 days of the lab receiving your sample.
-In the results you’ll see the level of testosterone found in your blood, along with advice from a Superdrug doctor on what to do next.
+In the results you’ll see the level of total testosterone found in your blood, along with advice from a Superdrug doctor on what to do next.

 No. Even though testosterone is linked to fertility, checking your testosterone levels is not a reliable way to test your fertility.
 A male fertility test usually includes checking other things related to the quality of your sperm like:

 Sperm cells are responsible for fertilising an egg.
 If your sperm drop in number, mobility, or they have the wrong shape, they’ll be less able to fertilise an egg.
 Male infertility can be related to a lot of different things and lifestyle changes can help improve many of them.
 If you think you could be infertile, you should talk to your GP.
-They will be able to arrange a semen analysis for you and let you know the best way to improve your fertility.
+They will be able to arrange a semen analysis for you and tell you the best ways to improve your fertility.

 Lab Tests Online (2016).
 Testosterone test. [online] Available at: https://labtestsonline.org.uk/tests/testosterone-test [accessed 17th March 2019].